 In medical journals, counterfeit and generally anti-grassroots propaganda appears most recently

-- Are written with a demonstrably misleading intent,
+- are written with a demonstrably misleading intent,

-- Deliberately ignore most of the results so far,
+- deliberately ignore most of the results so far,

-- The authors and editors of the relevant scientific journals are published with complete impunity.
+- the authors and editors of the relevant scientific journals are published with complete impunity.

 The other side of the coin: the exaggerated enthusiasm of commercial research

-Finally, inappropriate enthusiasm in adapogenic research is often not associated with lively interests - researchers sometimes fall in love with their subject, or feel that a negative result is not a result and that it must at all costs produce optimistic interpretation.
+Finally, inadequate enthusiasm in adapogenic research is often not associated with lively interests - researchers sometimes fall in love with their subject, or feel that a negative result is not a result, and that it must at all costs produce optimistic interpretation.
 So when it detects the activation effect of a herb on some kind of white blood cells, it will interpret it as " enhancing immunity, " while the suppressive effect will interpret not as a "weakening of immunity" but as a "potential effect against autoimmune reactions."
 Specifically for ginseng, the immunomodulatory effect is a particularly challenging topic.

 Panaxosides and other ginseng content are more closely researched at the molecular level.
-Serious ginseng research is currently not concerned with speculating whether the effects of ginseng are a myth or reality, but has shifted to their exact quantitative analysis.
+Serious ginseng research is currently not concerned with speculating whether the effects of ginseng are a myth or reality, but has shifted to their precise quantitative analysis.